Mudiay scores 28, Knicks top Bucks 136-134 in OT

 Rookie forward Kevin Knox scored a career-high 26 points as New York snapped a two-game losing streak.
 Damyean Dotson and Tim Hardaway Jr. added 21 points each.
 Noah Vonleh contributed 15 points.

+Hezonja, who was unaware of Antetokounmpo's words, did note the crowd reaction to his only bucket of the game.

+"Honestly, if you're afraid, this is not for you," Hezonja said.
+"I don't want to be disrespectful but if you feel fear, this is not the place for you.
+New York Is not a place for you and this team is not a place for you."

-Giannis Antetokounmpo had 33 points and 19 rebounds for Milwaukee, which has lost three of its last five.
-Eric Bledsoe added 27 points.
+Eric Bledsoe added 27 points for Milwaukee, which has lost three of its last five.
 Malcolm Brogdon finished with 22 points, Brook Lopez had 13, and Khris Middleton and Tony Snell each chipped in with 10.

+"We got up a couple different times but didn't have the focus or determination to take it to the next level," Bucks coach Mike Budenholzer said.

 New York took its first lead since Hardaway's 3-pointer midway through the first quarter on Enes Kanter's jumper from the wing 3:13 into the third period, giving the Knicks a 71-70 advantage.